ambossIconambossIcon

 Summarytoggle arrow icon

-Infertility is defined as the inability to achieve pregnancy after 12 months of unprotected sexual intercourse or therapeutic donor insemination in women < 35 years of age and after 6 months in those ≥ 35 years of age.
-Ovulatory dysfunction and tubal disorders are the most common causes of female infertility, while primary hypogonadism is the most common cause of male infertility.
-Diagnosis involves the assessment of both partners to determine the underlying causes and typically includes semen analysis, hormone tests for assessment of ovulatory function, and evaluation of tubal patency.
-Treatment depends on the underlying cause.
-Assisted reproductive technology (e.g., in vitro fertilization) is the main treatment to facilitate conception.
+Infertility is the inability to achieve pregnancy after 12 months of regular unprotected sexual intercourse in female individuals < 35 years of age and after 6 months in those ≥ 35 years of age, or the need for medically assisted reproduction to achieve pregnancy.
+Causes of female infertility include diminished ovarian reserve, ovulatory dysfunction, and tubal, pelvic, uterine, and cervical disorders.
+Causes of male infertility include male hypogonadism and sperm transport disorders.
+Diagnosis involves assessing both partners to determine the underlying causes and typically includes hormone tests to assess ovulatory function, imaging to evaluate for uterine abnormalities and tubal patency, and semen analysis.
+Management includes treatment of the underlying cause and often medically assisted reproduction, including ovulation induction, intrauterine insemination, and assisted reproductive technology (e.g., in vitro fertilization).

 Icon of a lock